Role Based Access Controls (RBAC)

 05

-With internal and external customers I validated more within the default permission sets hypothesis: "Do user personas and their jobs to be done tie directly to product access?"
-I inquired more on what users considered “safe” and necessary in a listed group of role titles and associated job functions as well as private permissions, or the things users may feel are necessary to get their job done, but risky to include as a "default" without level or title considerations.
+Through internal and external customer interviews, I validated aspects of the default permission sets hypothesis: "Do user personas and their jobs to be done tie directly to product access?"
+This research delved into what users consider “safe” and essential within role titles and permissions, as well as what might be too risky to include by default without considering specific roles or titles.

 example screen from usability testing: ui shows add new user flow